I never got around to making a New Year's resolution this year. I got cancer instead.

 From what the doctors tell me, GIST tumors are pretty rare-only about 5,000 new cases are diagnosed each year in the United States.
 I guess if I had to get cancer I should be excited that it's a rare one, not something boring like lung or colon or breast cancer.
 Everybody gets those.

-The doctors cut the grapefruit-sized tumor on my intestine out three days after finding it.
+The doctors cut the grapefruit-size tumor on my intestine out three days after finding it.
 I was in the hospital for eight days-which was definitely as bad as it sounds.

 The tumor in my liver is still there, although it's shrinking quickly, thanks to a daily chemotherapy pill I'm taking.
 I won't tell you how expensive this drug is; let's just say I dropped a full bottle one morning and about $3,250 worth of pills rolled under my refrigerator.
 I can't imagine what it would be like if I was one of the millions of Americans without health insurance.